 Above: Google Map showing relevant locations (Map by Bhim Singh Rawat of SANDRP)

 Several media reports have alleged that sudden water releases from Kurichu Dam in Bhutan has led to floods in Beki and Manas rivers in Assam on Oct 13, 2016 (Thursday), affecting thousands of people in Barpeta district & also reportedly Baksa district.
 This is not the first time that Kurichu water releases have led to this kind of situation, it has happened in the past including in 2004, 2007, 2008, 2009 (150 villages affected[i]), among other instances.
 The Indo Bhutan joint mechanism, established in 2004-05, following the July 2004 floods, has clearly failed to effectively address this issue.
-Continue reading “Bhutan’s Kurichu Dam releases floods Assam, again”
+Continue reading “Bhutan’s Kurichu Dam releases floods Assam, again in 2016”

 Above: Map Showing the location of Bansagar Dam, Sone River, Ganga River and Patna